-With grabbers, tongs and bags supplied through the City of Vancouver’s Keep Vancouver Spectacular campaign, teams of volunteers target areas recorded or reported for ongoing littering.
-Clean ups are performed year round in all weather conditions with the reward of a shared meal afterward to collect statistics and exchange observations.
-By concentrating clean-up efforts in areas identified by residents, volunteer patrols, and discarded needle mapping, the GWCPC has helped demonstrate environmental improvement by increasing resident’s sense of safety with less litter present between visits and reduced numbers of needles recovered.
-Cleanups are scheduled as a group activity on the first weekend of each month.
+With equipment supplied through the City of Vancouver’s Neighbourhood Cleanup Party campaign, teams of volunteers target areas recorded or reported for ongoing littering.
+Clean-ups are performed year round in all weather conditions with the reward of a shared meal afterward to collect statistics and exchange observations.
+By concentrating clean-up efforts in areas identified by residents, volunteer patrols, and discarded needle mapping, the GWCPC has helped demonstrate environmental improvement by increasing residents' sense of safety with less litter present between visits and reduced numbers of needles.
+Clean-ups are scheduled as a group activity on the first weekend of each month.
 Clean-ups have a huge impact on our local neighbourhoods.
 Removing litter not only makes the neighbourhood cleaner, it also makes it safer.
-Research has shown that systematic removal of garbage can greatly reduce crime, vandalism and mischief.
+Research has shown that systematic removal of garbage can greatly reduce crime, vandalism, and mischief.

 1977 Commercial Drive

 The GWCPC has gathered a supply of paint, rollers, brushes, trays and other materials offered by the City of Vancouver through the VPD along with other community gifts-in-kind to contribute to civic graffiti abatement initiatives.
 The GWCPC is committed to an ongoing campaign to repaint commercial waste containers that are often neglected and can remain defaced for long periods.
-Ongoing documentation of damage to public art murals and shared reporting with the City and local BIA have assisted in prompt removal of new incidents of graffiti from public and commercial premises.
-The GWCPC has produced and distributed a brochure explaining the responsibilities of the graffiti bylaw that included prevention strategies and solutions for removal, while offering a consent form to give volunteers permission to assist low income, seniors and other residents with barriers in painting out new graffiti tags.
+Ongoing documentation of damage to public art murals and shared reporting with the City of Vancouver and local Drive BIA have assisted in prompt removal of new incidents of graffiti from public and commercial premises.
+The GWCPC has produced and distributed a brochure explaining the responsibilities of the graffiti bylaw that included prevention strategies and solutions for removal.

 1977 Commercial Drive